Welcome to the website of the Royal Historical Society

 The Royal Historical Society was founded in 1868 and remains the foremost society in Great Britain promoting and defending the scholarly study of the past.
 In these pages you can access full details of the wide and varied range of the Society's activities.

-The Society is pleased to announce the shortlisted volumes for the 2013 Gladstone and Whitfield book prizes
+The Society is pleased to announce the winners of its publication and essay prizes for 2013

 |Report from the seminar on Open Access licenses convened by the Wellcome Trust in association with the Society.|